 How to make ham and salami roll-ups step-by-step

 First, make sure that your cream cheese has softened some.
 If you try and mix the spices it will be too hard and then it can also tear the tortilla when spreading it.
 I left mine out for about 30 minutes.

-Once softened add your chili powder, garlic & seasoning salt to it.
+Once the cream cheese has softened, add your chili powder, garlic & seasoning salt to it.
 Mix well.

-Lay out all of my tortillas and spread it with cream cheese.
+Lay out all of my tortillas and spread them with cream cheese.

 Top with 3 pieces of hard salami and 1 slice of ham.

 Cut a spear of pickle in half and dab with a paper towel to dry.
 Add to the edge of the ham slice.